 In a time where absence, short-term and long-term disability incidences were already on the rise, the industry is now anticipating an even bigger increase and extended claim durations as the effects of COVID-19 continue to unfold.
 Top disability management experts are most worried about the rise in absence and long-term disability claims as a consequence of COVID-19.

 This approach to frontload mental health support is not possible with the current approaches used by human-guided therapy, teletherapy, and EAPs.
 Case managers would often prefer to provide face-to-face sessions when someone is on long-term disability, instead of on sick-leave or STD.
-It will require digitization of therapeutic practices to scale up mental health support.
+It will require the digitization of mental health practices to scale up support.

 In particular, digital solutions with sophisticated reporting capabilities to understand ROI, macro trends, and business impacts to better inform leadership decisions will be critical, something that face-to-face, teletherapy, and EAPs currently do not provide.

 Fact: It is important to consider the burnout factor in case managers; therefore, trends on offloading disability caseloads and onboarding easy-to-use case management tools will be critical.

 According to our research and insights, the six trends leaders should expect to see in the digital mental health space are:

 - Shifting offerings beyond what EAPs can do